Why Data Speed Matters for Cellular First Responder Applications

 In an emergency, first responders are on the front lines, rushing to save lives and assess critical situations.
 Communication is an essential need for all emergency personnel, and in large-scale disasters it’s imperative for communication links to reach beyond departmental and geographic boundaries.

-Today, first responders in the U.S. rely on more than 10,000 individual radio networks that are often incompatible with each other.
 Quality of communication between fire, law enforcement, and medical response teams varies greatly, depending on whether or not local organizations have established protocols for sharing information.
 Even in districts where data flows freely between departments, the piecemeal use of radio, cellular, and other communication methods is restrictive and slow.